Click one of the questions below to expand the answer. If your query hasn’t been covered, I’m an email away: [email protected]

 Pages, photographs, design inspiration and competitors, to name a few.
 I’ve written a guide prepping you on what to supply for the website to begin.

-The earliest designs will be shown as static PSD mockups.
+Early visuals will be shown as static mockups designed in Photoshop.
 You’ll be given free reign over feedback, after which I will preview the next version on a password-protected ‘live’ server.
 That will be our test area, revision after revision, until you’re 100% happy.
 The site will then be migrated across to your hosting provider and prepped for launch.

 A ‘coming soon’ splash screen gives audiences a flavour of your new look.
 If you like I can add one of these to your host while the website is being developed.

 Absolutely.
-Mobile browsing is overtaking the big screen, and it’s crucial that you appear professional from every angle.
-My websites scale down gracefully for tablet and smart phone screens as standard.
+Mobile browsing is overtaking the big screen and with Mobile Friendly being a known ranking factor it’s crucial that you appear professional from every angle.
+Designs will scale down gracefully for all devices – whether laptop, desktop, tablet, smartphone or anything in between.

 Yes.
 New trends surface every year, and many websites are in need of a good renovation.
 I can remake your entire website while preserving its SEO and link structure.
 I also work on, fix and modify prebuilt themes and templates.